Megablocks on ROCm installation#

 To install Megablocks on ROCm, you have the following options:

-Docker is the recommended method to set up a Megablocks environment, and it avoids potential installation issues.
+Docker is the recommended method to set up a Megablocks environment, as it avoids potential installation issues.
 The tested, prebuilt image includes Megablocks, PyTorch, ROCm, and other dependencies.

 Pull the Docker image